gajus/waitehr/README.md

   --version        Show version number                                 [boolean] --contains       Expected string(s).
 If multiple strings are provided, then
-                   all of them must be contained in the response.        [array] --initial-delay  How many seconds to delay the first request.
+                   all of them must be contained in the response.        [array] --follow-redirect  Defines if redirect responses should be followed automatically.                                    [boolean] --initial-delay  How many seconds to delay the first request.
                                                            [number] [default: 0]
   --interval       How many seconds to sleep between every attempt.